SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 2. Update license and SSL certificates
 3. Run post-upgrade
 4. Configure network
+5. Expand data disk size
 5. Exit

 >**Important**: Option 2 and 3 will only work after you have successfully completed the post-installation setup (Option 1).
-Option 3 and Option 4 cannot be invoked from a remote connection like SSH.
+Option 3, 4 and 5 cannot be invoked from a remote connection like SSH.
 You will have to run these directly from the terminal within the VM.

 #### Option 1 - Run post-installation